 When you are a property investor, you need to determine your strengths.

-Often, you can be good at multiple things, and increase your revenue.
-Similar to the way companies either buy other companies, or do their own work in-house to save money, you can too.
+Often, you can be good at multiple things and increase your revenue.
+Just as companies either buy other companies or do their own work in-house to save money, you can too.

 Once you buy a property, you need a property manager.
-You can hire it out to an outside firm, and give away up to 50%+ of your cash flow, or you can manage it in-house.
-Create your own PM Company, sort of a subsidiary to your investment business.
-You can do this even if you only manage one property – your own.
-You do not need a separate legal entity, just the mentality that you actually have one.
+You can hire it out to an outside firm and give away up to 50%+ of your cash flow, or you can manage it in-house.
+Create your own PM company, sort of a subsidiary to your investment business.
+You can do this even if you only manage one property — your own.
+You do not need a separate legal entity, just the mentality that you have one.

 When you have the skills and tools to do some maintenance, you can do a similar hat switch.

 In the real world, a tenant will call the PM and describe a problem.
 The PM will call a maintenance guy.
-The maintenance guy will fix the issue 90% of the time.
+The maintenance guy will fix the issue 90 percent of the time.

 You might troubleshoot it over the phone.
-Maybe the tenant sends pictures via a text message or email, after all this is 2014 not 1980.
-You can determine the skills it would take, i.e. plumber, electrician, HVAC, handyman, painter, cleaner, carper cleaner, handyman, etc.
+Maybe the tenant sends pictures via a text message or email.
+You can determine the skills it would take — i.e. plumber, electrician, HVAC, handyman, painter, cleaner, carper cleaner, handyman, etc.

-In the 25 rentals I manage, I average I suppose one or two calls per week, maximum.
-Many weeks I do not get calls.
+In the 25 rentals I manage, I average one or two calls per week, maximum.
+Many weeks, I do not get calls.
 That’s 50 to 100 per year.

 It works out to a maximum of two or three calls per year, per unit.
 Many are just questions, no on-site visit required.
 There might be one or two calls per month that need maintenance.
 That’s about a half a call per year, per unit, for maintenance.
 Some units call more often, some never call.
-I am hardly ever called at night, I cannot think of a call in the past year that was after hours.
+I am hardly ever called at night.

-You need a phone, and a rolodex, or Google.
-Most people use Google (or Bing) now, it’s 2014.
-A short list of contractors helps, but there are 1,000s of companies that do all of the work that might be required, if you cannot be there to do it yourself.
+You need a phone, a rolodex, or Google.
+A short list of contractors helps, but there are thousands of companies that do all of the work that might be required if you cannot be there to do it yourself.